 Joyce Liao won an Peggy Ezekiel Award for Outstanding Achievement in Lighting Design.
 Her lighting design helped Soul of Shaolin garner a Tony nomination in the category of Special Theatrical Event and a Drama Desk award, Unique Theatrical Experience.

 Montgomery Mauro is an Actor, Director, Producer and the Co-Founder of No2Mauro Productions.
 His extensive knowledge in production has enabled him to work in almost every facet of production in film, TV and Off-Broadway theater.
 Montgomery has successfully produced, managed, and executed a varied portfolio of live events such as Off-Broadway and Off-Off Broadway plays, and Film Festivals.

 Heidi White has a doctorate in philosophy from the New School for Social Research.
-She teaches philosophy and intellectual history at Liberal Studies, New York University where she serves as Faculty Senator and as chair of the Politics, Rights, and Development concentration.
-She is a recipient of the NYU Distinguished Teaching Award and is a former U.S. Peace Corps Volunteer.
+She teaches philosophy and intellectual history at Liberal Studies, New York University where she serves as faculty senator and as chair of the Politics, Rights, and Development concentration.
+She is the co-author of If A, Then B: How the World Discovered Logic (Columbia).
+She is also a recipient of the NYU Distinguished Teaching Award and is a former U.S. Peace Corps Volunteer

 + Event Details